DOCA SNAP Virtio-fs Service Guide

 DOCA SNAP Virtio-fs with SNAP Support

-The DOCA SNAP Virtio-fs container, along with its associated packages, natively supports DOCA SNAP-4 , which is implemented as an SPDK subsystem module.
-This design enables the concurrent operation of both virtio-fs and virtio-blk as a unified service.
-Additionally, DOCA SNAP is integrated as part of the DOCA SNAP Virtio-fs deployment.
+The DOCA SNAP virtio-fs container, along with its associated packages, natively supports DOCA SNAP-4 , which is implemented as an SPDK subsystem module.
+This design enables the concurrent operation of both virtio-fs, virtio-blk and NVMe as a unified service.
+Additionally, DOCA SNAP is integrated as part of the DOCA SNAP virtio-fs deployment.

 DOCA SNAP deployment sets